-Step 3: Help students recall the information they learned from Lesson One about the Founding Fathers.
-Remind them that George Washington was the first president of the United States and he was a signer of the Constitution.
-Inform them that they will be writing a persuasive letter to the current president of the United States, convincing him to shorten the school week from five to four days.
+Step 3: Tell students that George Washington was the first president of the United States and he was a signer of the Constitution — the document of laws and principles that guarantee certain rights to U.S. citizens.
+Inform students that they will be writing a persuasive letter to the current president of the United States, convincing him to shorten the school week from five to four days.
 Ask for a volunteer to name him.
 In order to do so, they need to understand how to write a persuasive letter.
 Display an enlarged copy of a selected letter from the story and review it with the students.
 While completing this activity, ask the following: What reason does Ike provide for wanting to come home?
 Does he use any language that might be considered “persuasive?”
 Make sure to highlight specific terms or phrases from the letter to help students easily identify persuasive writing.

 Step 1: Begin by telling students that today they will draft their letter to the President.
 Encourage them to recall Ike’s letter and the terms he used to persuade Mrs. LaRue.
 Inform them that they will first create a list of persuasive words which they might use in their letter when trying to persuade the President to shorten the school week.
 Display the Persuasive Words chart and share with the students that they will be posting words that they would like to use in the letter.